Jelloeater/hubitatcontrol/README.md

 See [Maker API Documentation](https://docs2.hubitat.com/en/apps/maker-api) for how to add the `MakerAPI` application and to generate new API keys

+If you are using the cloud API endpoint for access, you will ALSO need to include the Cloud API key when setting up a new Hub object.

 ## Install

 ```shell